Sharkman96/nexus-manager/README_EN.md

    ./scripts/ubuntu-install.sh
    ```

+   > ⚠️ **Important**: The script works only with existing users and never creates new ones!
+Use a regular user with sudo privileges or run as root.

 3. Follow the installer prompts:
    - Choose additional options (Nexus CLI, auto-updates)
    - Wait for installation to complete